ericDeCourcy/confidential-token-scanner/medium-writeup.md

 A full unwrap is a really potent peice of data.
 This is when someone calls "unwrap" rather than "unwrap with proof".
 To do this, they need access to some handle.
 And typically, they already have access to the handle they want, because it is _their full balance_.

-If we detect a full unwrap, we know that the user's cToken balance was exactly whatever they recieved from the unwrap finalization (in ERC20 tokens).
+If we detect a full unwrap, we know that the user's cToken balance _was_ exactly whatever they recieved from the unwrap finalization (in ERC20 tokens).

 Overall, I found that 93% of unwraps were "full unwraps".
 This is crazy!
 It exposes so much confidential data.
-And i get it, once a user withdraws their full balance, why do they care.
-They're "done" with the confidential token.
+And i get it, once a user withdraws their full balance, why should they care?
+They're "done" with the confidential token, they have exited.

 Here are the takeaways:
-- Users who care should use "unwrap with proof".
-Yes, it costs more gas.
-But it can be used for the exact same withdrawal amount, but in a way that preserves privacy better.
+- Users should use "unwrap with proof".
+Yes, it costs more gas and homomorphic compute units.
+But it can be used for the exact same withdrawal amount, in a way that preserves privacy better.
 - Users who are not in a rush can just wait to withdraw.
 It helps to increase privacy for everyone they have transacted with, by not exposing a piece of data which can help solve the _algebraic dependency graph_.
 - Users should be aware of who they are transacting with!
 If someone you send to later does a full unwrap, congrats, they have now made it easier to expose your balance.
 Ideally these systems should be "trustless", but trust still plays a role here.

-Note also that "full transfers" are a thing!
+Note also that "full transfers" are also a thing!
 There are two versions of the `confidentialTransfer` function; one using a proof and one using a handle.
-I found similarly that the one which uses a handle frequently was used by accounts transferring their full balances.
+I found similarly that unproofed transfers were almost always just transferring of an account's full balances.

 ## 2. The auction exposed real-world patterns